3DiVi/nuitrack-sdk/doc/Install.md

 #### Orbbec Astra Pro

-If your sensor is plugged in but is not detected by Nuitrack and is not displayed in the activation tool, please install the Microsoft Visual C++ 2013 redistributable package (instead of the version for Microsoft Visual C++ 2017).
+* If your sensor is plugged in but is not detected by Nuitrack and is not displayed in the activation tool, please install the Microsoft Visual C++ 2013 redistributable package (instead of the version for Microsoft Visual C++ 2017).
 You can download this package on the [official Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
+* If RGB stream shows a picture from your webcam or doesn't work at all on Windows or Linux then open `nuitrack.config` and set the value of `AstraProPerseeDepthProvider.CameraID` (usually it’s `0`, but if it doesn’t work, try `1`, `2`, and so on).

 #### Kinect V1